jwasserstein/jw-footwear-frontend/README.md

 This project was made with `create-react-app`, so it can be run in development with `npm start` or built for production with `npm run build`.

 ## Deployment
-This project is currently deployed on Heroku here: [https://jwfootwear.wasserstein.dev](https://jwfootwear.wasserstein.dev).
+This project is currently deployed on GitHub Pages and can be found here: [https://jwfootwear.wasserstein.dev](https://jwfootwear.wasserstein.dev).

 ## Backend
 The backend code can be found here: [https://github.com/jwasserstein/jw-footwear-backend](https://github.com/jwasserstein/jw-footwear-backend).